x-govuk/govuk-eleventy-plugin/docs/markdown-advanced.md

 ## Abbreviations and acronyms

-> The [first time you use an abbreviation or acronym explain it in full](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms) on each page unless it’s well known, like UK, DVLA, US, EU, VAT and MP.
+> The [first time you use an abbreviation or acronym explain it in full](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms) on each page unless it's well known, like UK, DVLA, US, EU, VAT and MP.
 This includes government departments or schemes.
-Then refer to it by initials, and use the Markdown syntax below so the full explanation is available as hover text.
+Then refer to it by initials, and use the syntax below so the full explanation is available as hover text.

 To create an abbreviation, add an asterisk followed by brackets around the abbreviation and a colon, followed by the explanation (`*[UC]: Universal Credit`).